uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 <p align='center'>   <img alt="Show File Browser in Menu" src="fig/0_jupyterlab_show_filebrowser.png" width="750"/>
 </p>

-Step 2: When you click on File Browser, this will open up the file directory as shown above.
+Step 2: When you click on File Browser, this will open the file directory as shown above.

 :::::::::::::::::::::::::::::::::::::::::  callout